Installing additional software via the APT package manager

 - build-essential: compiler build chain.
 You need this if you are going to be building software from source.

-- vim: a full version of the Vim text editor.
+vim: a full version of the Vim text editor.

 By default all appliances come with vim-tiny (a subset of Vim, a modal text editor preferred by experts) and nano (a simple non-modal text editor).

-Browse the Ubuntu package repository
+Browse or search the Debian package repository